Araceli Sánchez Urquijo: Career

 In the mid-1960s, the multinational Kellogg's Corporation launched a competition for the Repsol refinery electrical project in Puertollano.
-Araceli sent a project proposal with hundreds of plans to their London office.
+Sánchez sent a project proposal with hundreds of plans to their London office.
 A few days later a telegram was received at Isodel requesting the presence of the engineer Sánchez in London.
 It was the first time that the company had won an international competition and Clemente was delighted.
-However, Franco threatened to shut the Isodel company down if Araceli left Spain.
+However, Franco threatened to shut the Isodel company down if Sánchez left Spain.
 Fortunately the Kellogg engineers were sufficiently impressed to travel to Spain instead and Isodel was awarded the project.

-Araceli Sánchez Urquijo continued to work for Isodel until her retirement in 1987.
+Sánchez continued to work for Isodel until her retirement in 1987.
 By the time she retired she had employed 14 female draftsmen to work in her department.

 Personal life

 She was a founder member of the Club de Amigos de la UNESCO de Madrid, and was the proud possessor of membership card number one.
 In retirement she became president of the Izquierda Unida Social Organization for the Elderly and maintained a busy intellectual life.
 She maintained her socialist views throughout her life and in an interview in 1999 summed her beliefs up as "Ser los más honrados, los más solidarios y los que más ayudamos a los trabajadores" (To be the most honest, the most supportive and the one that helps the workers the most).
 She appeared in a documentary about Los niños de Rusia in 2001.

 Araceli Sánchez Urquijo died in Cabuérniga in 2010.